open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/dissipative_process/dissipative_process.md

     weight: 1
     partial-credit: true
     partial-credit-method: EDC
+myst:
   substitutions:
     params:
       vars:
         title: Dissipative Energy
       part1:
         ans1:
+          value: Incoherent deformations are dissipative
+        ans2:
           value: Irreversible processes are dissipative.
-      ans2:
-        value: Incoherent deformations are dissipative
         ans3:
-        value: If the total kinetic energy is not constant all of the way through the interaction, the process is dissipative.
+          value: Dissipative processes are one where the total mechanical energy is not conserved.
         ans4:
-        value: Dissipative processes are one where the total mechanical energy is not conserved.
+          value: Coherent deformations are dissipative.
         ans5:
-        value: Coherent deformations are dissipative.
+          value: If the total kinetic energy is not constant all of the way through the interaction, the process is dissipative.
 ---
 # {{ params.vars.title }}